There are three main challenges to buying health insurance as an individual:

-The American Rescue Plan made two significant changes.
+The American Rescue Plan made two significant changes, which were extended through 2025 by the Inflation Reduction Act.
 First, those who already received subsidies will now receive larger subsidies, lowering their out of pocket expenses.

 Second, the new law eliminated the cap of 400% of FPL which is a feature of the original ACA.

-The changes in the maximum percentage of household income paid towards insurance premiums under the Original ACA and American Rescue Plan Act of 2021 are summarized in the table below.
+The changes in the maximum percentage of household income paid towards insurance premiums through 2025 are summarized in the table below.

 |Up to 150%||2.07 - 4.14%||0%|

 |150-200%||4.14% – 6.52%||0% - 2%|

 |200-250%||6.52% – 8.33%||2.0% – 4.0%|

 |>400%||No Cap, Subsidies Eliminated||8.5%|

 Under the original ACA, subsidies were completely eliminated when household income exceeded 400% of FPL.
 This was frequently referred to as the subsidy cliff.